visgl/deck.gl/docs/layers/line-layer.md

 * Default: 1

 The scaling factor for the width of each line.
-If you set the property to `Math.pow(2, viewport.zoom - 12)` it will keep the width constant, corresponding to the current zoom level and the width of 1 pixel at zoom level 12.
 You can also limit the minimum size of the line with this property.

 ##### `widthMinPixels` (Number, optional)